 Developing a brand is hard work, and can take a lot of time and cost a lot of money.
 When it comes time to launch your brand, it’s important not to overlook a critical category of stakeholders: your employees.

-Your internal communication efforts should reflect what you are doing outside of the organization, and this includes the elements of your branding as well as the overall way in which your company represents itself.
+Your internal branding campaign should reflect what you are doing outside of the organization, and this includes the stylistic elements of your branding as well as the overall way in which your company represents itself.